Johnson pleads for support from Tory MPs ahead of confidence vote

 The Prime Minister wrote to Tory MPs and addressed them at a private meeting in Westminster two hours before voting began.

-He reminded Conservatives that “under my leadership” the party had won its biggest electoral victory in 40 years.
+He reminded Conservatives that “under my leadership” the party had won its biggest electoral victory in 40 years and made a commitment to future tax cuts, with Chancellor Rishi Sunak expected to say more in the coming weeks.

 He warned them that Tory splits risked the “utter disaster” of Sir Keir Starmer’s Labour entering Downing Street, propped up by the SNP.